mpreetkaur/Brain-Smart/README.md

 When clicked cards **matched**, their color will change to dark green first and then to light green and cards will remain open later.
 <p align="center"><img src="images/match.gif" width="400px" height="450px"></p>

-Unlikely, if cards do not **match**, they will change their color to red and get closed after a second.
+If cards do not **match**, they will change their color to red and get closed after a second.
 <p align="center"><img src="images/unmatch.gif" width="400px" height="450px"></p>

 ### Increasing moves